Conservators Took Millions From Britney Spears. Will She Ever Get Her Money Back?

 The push to free Britney Spears from her father's financial, professional, and emotional control has taken on a life of its own.
 Celebrities from Christina Aguilera to Missy Elliott to Halsey have spoken in support of Spears' case, and #FreeBritney rallies have proliferated around the world.
-Politicians on both sides of the aisle are advocating for an end to abusive conservatorships: U.S. Sens.
-Ted Cruz and Elizabeth Warren have spoken out, and on Tuesday, Reps.
+American politicians on both sides of the aisle are advocating for an end to abusive conservatorships: Sens.
+Ted Cruz and Elizabeth Warren have spoken out, and on Tuesday July 20, Reps.
 Charlie Crist and Nancy Mace introduced a bipartisan "Free Britney" bill.
 But amid the increasingly loud public outcry and Spears (hopefully) moving closer and closer to freedom from her 13-year conservatorship, the question of whether she will ever regain the millions lost to her conservators remains unanswered.

 Advertisement